Abu-Jabr/Pig-Game/README.md

 - If a player rolls a 6 on any dice consecutively on a single turn, the player's GLOBAL score will be reset to 0
 - By default, the first player to reach 100 points on GLOBAL score wins the game
 - However, the winning score can be set to any desired amount by typing in the input box below the hold button, the winning score is automatically updated and is checked after a player finishes a turn
+- Any player can choose to restart the game at any point during or after the game

 Enjoy!